fikripcr/lab_manajemen_pcr/README.md

 - **Date Pickers**: Date picker CSS and JavaScript
 - **File Uploads**: File upload component CSS and JS
 - **Custom Components**: Page-specific interactive elements

+### Documentation

+Comprehensive documentation for this project is available within the application itself.
+To access the documentation:

+1. Log in to the admin panel
+2. Navigate to the "Development Guide" section in the sidebar
+3. Browse through the structured documentation

+The documentation is organized in a structured format in the `/docs` directory with the following sections:
+- Project Overview & Setup
+- Authentication & Authorization
+- CRUD Operations & Data Management
+- User Interface & Frontend Features
+- Media Management
+- System Monitoring & Backup
+- Helper Functions & Utilities
+- Advanced Features
+- Development Patterns & Best Practices
+- Database & Models
+- Testing & Quality Assurance
+- Deployment & Production

 ### Additional Features and Updates
 - **Enhanced Activity Logging**: Extended activity logs with IP address, browser information, and additional context
 - **Centralized Configuration**: Added form-based management for Google OAuth, Mail settings, and mysqldump path in App Configuration